 Few samples of weeds are Amaranthus, Cyprinus rotundas, Bermuda grass, etc.

-Apart from weeding, Herbicides – a chemical substance also play a crucial role in controlling the expansion of the weeds and also helps in preventing erosion and water loss.
+Apart from Weeding, Herbicides – a chemical substance also play a crucial role in controlling the expansion of the weeds and also help in preventing erosion and water loss.

 Pathogenic diseases are another sort of crop-damaging factor.
 Microorganisms like bacteria, fungi, and viruses affect different parts of the crop through various means.
 Crops might be shielded from these diseases by using pesticides and biocontrol agents.
 These are crop protection management, which should be followed before and through cultivation.